-If a leak is suspected within the MicroBlaster, switch off the power and remove the cabinet cover.
+If a leak is suspected within the MicroBlaster, switch off the power and remove the cabinet cover according to the directions in the following section.
 Are there any noticeable powder clouds or unusual powder buildup inside the machine?
 This is an indication of a leak in the abrasive or vent lines.
 Check for loose hose connections.